adityamote2205/VJTI-Hostel-Mate/README.md

    Allowing students to edit their complaints before rectors mark them as completed adds flexibility and ensures accurate information.
 Implement a feature where students can make changes to their complaint details, such as the description or attached images, until it's marked as resolved by the rector.

+- **Notification System** :

+  The system notifies rectors instantly upon new complaints within their hostel blocks, facilitating swift response.
+Additionally, students receive notifications upon completion of their complaints, ensuring they stay updated on grievance status for effective communication and resolution.